 The ugly truth for this high-cost part of the world is that housing eats up far too much of our budgets.

-That’s more than half of the gross monthly income of a $92,000/year household.
+That’s almost half of the gross monthly income of a $102,000/year household.
 Not much is left to pay for food, clothes, medical care and transportation.

 Good news, bad news, there’s nothing really available to pay creditors, inside or outside of bankruptcy.